Aerobic exercise: Top 10 reasons to get physical

 Your body will even release endorphins, natural painkillers that promote an increased sense of well-being.

 What aerobic exercise does for your health

-Regardless of age, weight or athletic ability, aerobic activity is good for you.
+No matter your age, weight or athletic ability, aerobic activity is good for you.
+Aerobic activity has many health benefits.
 As your body adapts to regular aerobic exercise, you'll get stronger and fitter.